cadurosar/cadurosar.github.io/index.md

 ## Professional Experience ##

+<br>`09/2017-09/2020` - PHD Student at IMT Atlantique

-<br>`01/2017-07/2017` - Intern at the LEARN laboraty at PUC-Rio, developping software with Python for BTG Pactual
+<br>`01/2017-07/2017` - Intern at the LEARN laboraty at PUC-Rio

+Worked in the development of the first version of the [BTG Pactual Robo Advisor](https://youtu.be/WNrkHfMsYyk?t=61)

 <br>`09/2015-09/2016` - R&D Engineer in neural networks at Télécom Bretagne in NEUCOD team

 R&D Engineer at Télécom Bretagne in NEUCOD team under the supervision of Claude Berrou, working mostly with artificial and clique-based neural networks.
+My work at the laboratory helped the team to publish 2 papers in internacional conferences.

 <br>`03/2015-09/2015` - Intern at INRIA/Centrale Supéléc in CIDRE team under the supervision of Sébastien Gambs and Cristina Onete.